- Professor Elizabeth Bomberg

 BA, California State University; MA and PhD, University of California

 Elizabeth Bomberg was educated in California before moving to Britain in the 1990s.
 She has taught at the Universities of York and Stirling (Britain), the College of Europe (Bruges, Belgium), and has held research posts in Brussels and at the University of California, Berkeley.
 Her current research interests include comparative environmental politics and policy, energy and climate change, shale governance and US politics.

 Elizabeth has a keen interest in teaching methods, approaches and innovation.
-She has taught on or convened a wide range of postgraduate, honours undergraduate and introductory undergraduate courses.
-Elizabeth is a dedicated teacher and recipient of the University's Student Association's teaching award as well as the Principal’s Teaching Award Scheme, the Chancellor's Award for Teaching Excellence, and the national Political Studies Association Award for Outstanding Teaching.
+She is recipient of the University's Student Association's teaching award as well as the Principal’s Teaching Award Scheme, the Chancellor's Award for Teaching Excellence, and the national Political Studies Association Award for Outstanding Teaching.
 Her core teaching covers Environmental Politics, US Politics, EU Politics and Sustainable Development.

-Elizabeth also helps coordinate PIR’s expanding initiatives to widen participation: http://www.ed.ac.uk/schools-departments/student-recruitment/widening-participation
+Elizabeth also helps coordinate PIR’s expanding initiatives to widen participation and has a list of suggestions for strengthening the links between teaching and research.

 Elizabeth's primary research activity falls into the broad area of comparative environmental politics, with particular substantive emphasis on activism, climate change, shale politics and community energy, and a geographic focus on the EU and US.
 Her monographs, edited textbook, and several journal articles and chapters investigate environmental politics and policymaking in these two polities.